 - Communicated PG&E’s positions clearly and effectively to all affected stakeholders and worked to resolve issues cooperatively.

-- Surveyed all 50 children participating with the organization’s program and analyzed results.
+- Surveyed all 50 children participating in the organization’s program and analyzed the results.

 - Produced quantitative and qualitative results to measure the goals with the outcomes of the organization.